globewalldesk/revuu/README.md

 Fixed bugs and rendered UX more consistent.
 Should be ready to start work on directory-based tasks!

-### 3.1
+### 3.1 (November 19, 2018)
+Added Repotasks

-Started work on the rather massive new Repotask feature.
+Big update.
+Introduced the rather massive new Repotask feature.
 Created RepotaskFactory, the model, controller, and view files for Repotasks, and in general made it possible to make questions based on entire directory-based repositories, and git branches thereof.
+Also made instructions for repotask system.
+Fixed various bugs; there are probably still a few, but the new feature is pretty stable.